-Finding Bioluminescent Mycena lividorubra at Momorangi Bay
+Finding Bioluminescent Mycena oratiensis at Momorangi Bay

 Glow in the dark mycelium in rotten wood found in the top of the south island of New Zealand